" THE MUSIC AND THEATRICAL VISION OF PAUL BOYD ... A TRULY CLASS ACT " Irish Times

 If you are writing a new musical, if you have a script or score that needs evaluation, or if you are in the early stages of thinking about writing a new show, Paul may be able to help.

-For the past few years Paul has enjoyed great success mentoring new writers - as well as established writers creating new shows - advising, instructing, and assisting in the creation of a number of new works.
+Paul has enjoyed great success mentoring new writers and directors (as well as established writers and directors creating new shows), advising, instructing, and assisting in the creation of a number of new works.

 Paul's 25 years of experience in writing, composing, and directing could also help you.